Getting started with GRASS for Conda

 Environment

 Now that Conda is installed, let’s use it to create an environment for GRASS.
-We will install the GRASS and Jupyter Lab Python packages and all of their dependencies into this environment.
-In a terminal, run conda create to create a GRASS environment named grass.
+We will install the GRASS, Jupyter Lab, and requests Python packages with all of their dependencies into this environment.
+In a terminal, run conda create to create an environment named grass.
 Then use conda install to install the GRASS package.
 Next, run conda activate to start the environment.

 conda create --name grass